sagemath/sage/src/doc/en/developer/github.rst

   In order to see details when it fails, you can click on the check and then select the most recent workflow run.

-* The `incremental build and test workflow
+* The `build and test workflow
   <https://github.com/sagemath/sage/blob/develop/.github/workflows/build.yml>`_
   on GitHub Actions builds Sage for the current branch (incrementally on top of an installation of the ``develop`` branch) and runs the test.
 Details are again available by clicking on the check.

   The automatic workflow runs on a container based on ``ubuntu-focal-standard``.
-To request a run of the workflow on a different platform, you can issue a `workflow_dispatch
+To request a run of the workflow on a different platform, you can issue a `workflow dispatch
   <https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow#running-a-workflow>`_.
   You can select any of the platforms for which a `prebuilt container image
   <https://github.com/orgs/sagemath/packages?tab=packages&q=with-targets-optional>`_
   exists.

-* The `Documentation workflow
+* The `build documentation workflow
   <https://github.com/sagemath/sage/blob/develop/.github/workflows/doc-build.yml>`_
   on GitHub Actions builds the HTML documentation for the current branch.

-  A link to the built doc is added in a comment, you can easily inspect changes to the documentation without the need to locally rebuild the docs yourself.
+  A link to the built doc is added in a comment, and so you can easily inspect changes to the documentation without the need to locally rebuild the docs yourself.

-  If the doc build fails, you can go to Actions tab and examine `Build documentation workflow
+  If the doc build fails, you can go to Actions tab and examine `documentation build workflow
   <https://github.com/sagemath/sage/actions/workflows/doc-build.yml>`_ and
   choose the particular branch to see what went wrong.